uncrustify/uncrustify/README.md

   uncrustify --update-config-with-doc
   ```

-  As the names suggest both options can produce output that adds newly
+  As the names suggest, both options can produce output that adds newly
   introduced options to your old configuration file.
 For this your old
   configuration file has to be passed via the `-c` flag:
   ```bash